basicjohn/currency-exchanger/README.md

 ## Description

-_This project is created to convert currencies from one to another but using the ExchangeRate-API to find the exchange rate._
+_This project was created to convert currencies from one to another while using the ExchangeRate-API to find the exchange rate._

 ## Setup and Use